TomHAnderson/graphql-complete-index/README.md

 Sometimes, some of the data in a GraphQL instance is intended for public consumption.
 But constructing meaningful GraphQL queries is not possible by introspecing the schema alone for a robot.
 Just as human-designed documentation has example queries, so too should public GraphQL instances provide queries to fetch their data.

 sitemap.xml and robots.txt files direct robots to index web sites.
 An analog for GraphQL is necessary.
-This proposal puts forth a standard known-named GraphQL query to be used by robots to fetch a list of queries that should run in order to index the instance.
+This proposal puts forth a standard, known-named, GraphQL query to be used by robots to fetch a list of queries that should run in order to index the instance.

 The proposed name for this query is `graphQLCompleteIndex`.
 The object type returned from a query of `graphQLCompleteIndex` is `graphqlCompleteIndexResult`.